u-root/u-root/README.md

 **Note: The `u-root` command will end up in `$GOPATH/bin/u-root`, so you may need to add `$GOPATH/bin` to your `$PATH`.**

+## Templates

+To quickly specify a set of commands from u-root, you can use any of the templates as defined in [templates.go](templates.go).

+## Examples

 You can now use the u-root command to build an initramfs.
-Here are some examples with $UROOT_PATH being the path to where the u-root sources are on the disk (explicitly specifiying this is only necessary if not runnig u-root inside the root of the repository):
+Here are some examples with `$UROOT_PATH` being the path to where the u-root sources are on the disk (explicitly specifiying this is only necessary if not running u-root inside the root of the repository):

 ```shell